wlxo0401/MAutoClick/README.md

 Be sure to leave any bugs that occur during use in an issue.

+# Update 1.2
+- The 'Start/Stop' shortcut works globally.
+- Each action can be repeated and delayed.

 # Tech Stack
 - Swift
 - Swift UI